centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 ## Introduction

 The Centreon Monitoring Agent (CMA) collects metrics and computes statuses on the servers it monitors, and sends them to Centreon.
 Centreon plugins as well as Nagios-compatible plugins can be used with this agent.

 ### Limitations

 The Centreon Monitoring Agent is in Beta Phase.
 The following limitations need to be considered :
-* The scope of supervision supported is limited, new (native) controls will be introduced in the final version.
+* The scope of supported monitoring is limited, new (native) controls will be introduced in the final version.
 * Manual configuration is required.
 In the final version, this will be possible via the user interface and largely automated.

 ### Supported OSs